hannesdatta/course-dprep/content/docs/modules/prep/_index.md

 In this class, you'll learn the basics of R and GitHub, and how to use these tools to professionally working on empirical research projects.

-It's important to spend some time *before the beginning of the class* to install the required software, and familiarize yourself with Python.
+It's important to spend some time *before the beginning of the class* to install the required software, and familiarize yourself with R/RStudio.

 {{< button relref="../../../docs/tutorials/software-installation" >}}Get started now!{{< /button >}}